benkaiser/stretto/README.md

 ### Features Implemented

+#### Defining Features

-- Sync between computers (servers running on different computers)
+- Sync between computers (share your library with your friends!)
+- Generate mix from songs streamed from youtube, allowing you to explore new music from your current library
 - Download from youtube and soundcloud
+- Built in the open with other open source libraries

+#### Simple Features
 - View full-resolution cover art
 - Full playlist support
 - Multiple selection